 I dabbled in yoga in high school and for several years after trying to interpret the poses from various books.
 Then in 1999 I began taking yoga classes on a dare, with friends I thought as inflexible as myself.
 I have since learned that flexibility isn't everything and the body has a language of its own with a potential for great openness and freedom.

-I started practicing yoga years ago after making a change from Wu style tai chi ch’uan, and eventually received training and certification in Iyengar yoga, while benefiting from the guidance of local teachers.
+I started practicing yoga years ago, after making a change from tai chi, and received training and certification in Iyengar yoga.
 I taught yoga in the Iyengar tradition for many years.